Bakersfield Car Accident Attorneys

 At least eight people are injured in Kern County car accidents every day.
 According to California Highway Patrol's 2010 Statewide Integrated Traffic Records System (SWITRS), 96 people were killed and 3,020 were injured in Kern County car accidents.

 During that same year, there were 24 deaths and 1,065 injuries in the city of Bakersfield as a result of traffic accidents.
-Citywide, there were also 25 fatalities and 240 injuries that resulted from alcohol-related crashes.
-There are injustices in these deaths and the Bakersfield car accident layers at Bisnar Chase are dedicated to setting these accidents right.
+Citywide, including the San Joaquin Valley, there were also 25 fatalities and 240 injuries that resulted from alcohol-related crashes.
+There are injustices in these deaths and the Bakersfield personal injury attorneys at Bisnar Chase are dedicated to setting these accidents right.

 How to Prevent a Car Accident